-- a) Turbidity is a measure of the cloudiness of water and is a good measure of water quality and filtration performance; 100 % of the samples tested for turbidity were below the required TT level of 0.2 NTU and 100% is the lowest monthly percentage of samples meeting the turbidity limits. - b) During 2020, 158 samples were collected for total coliform bacteria testing according to the Total Coliform Rule.
-Total Coliform bacteria were not detected in any of these samples. - Highest running annual average and locational running annual averages are used to calculate the MCL / MRDL and include sample results from a previous reporting period, whereas range only includes individual sample results in 2020. - d) Water from the Lake Casitas source has a small amount of phosphate added to lower corrosivity and reduce copper levels - e) One sample location had an initial detection above the RAL, the location was removed from service, repaired and resampled with a non-detect result. - f) The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+- a) Turbidity is a measure of the cloudiness of water and is a good measure of water quality and filtration performance; 100 % of the samples tested for turbidity were below the required TT level of 0.2 NTU and 100% is the lowest monthly percentage of samples meeting the turbidity limits. - b) For systems collecting fewer than 40 samples per month: two or more positive monthly samples is a violation of the total coliform MCL.
+During 2021, 156 distribution system samples were collected for total coliform bacteria testing.
+Total coliform bacteria were not detected in any of these samples. - c) Highest running annual average and locational running annual averages are used to calculate the MCL / MRDL and include sample results from a previous reporting period, whereas range only includes individual sample results in 2021. - d) Water from the Lake Casitas source has a small amount of phosphate added to lower corrosivity and reduce copper levels - e) One sample location had an initial detection above the RAL, the location was removed from service, repaired and resampled with a non-detect result. - f) The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of these data, though representative, are more than one year old.
-Lake Casitas treated water tested in 2020, Mira Monte Well groundwater source tested in 2019. - g) Casitas Municipal Water District source is a blend of surface water and groundwater.
-CMWD average is source water quality data calculated as a flow-weighted average for blending facility production of Lake Casitas Treated and Mira Monte Well. - h) Mira Monte Well water receives blending treatment with lake Casitas water and when operated, blended water is sampled weekly for nitrates with the resulting nitrate level averaging 0.9 ppm as nitrogen in 2020.
+Lake Casitas treated water tested in 2021.
+Mira Monte Well groundwater source tested in 2019. - g) Casitas Municipal Water District source is a blend of surface water and groundwater.
+CMWD average is source water quality data calculated as a weighted average for blending facility production of Lake Casitas Treated and Mira Monte Well. - Mira Monte Well water receives blending treatment with lake Casitas water and when operated, blended water is sampled weekly for nitrates with the resulting nitrate level averaging 0.6 ppm as nitrogen in 2021.